canonical/temporal-worker-k8s-operator/README.md

 #### Vault

-The Vault section below outlines how the Temporal Worker operator charm can be related to the Vault operator charm for storing secrets securely.
+The Vault section below outlines how the Charmed Temporal Worker can be related to the [Vault operator charm](https://charmhub.io/vault-k8s) for storing secrets securely.
 Once done, the charm can be configured to fetch secrets from Vault and inject them as variables into the workload container.
-The secrets can be configured into the charm as
+The secrets can be configured into the charm as follows:
-follows:

 ##### **`secrets.yaml`**